ShermainePeh08/tp/docs/UserGuide.md

 #### Locating products : `findproduct`

-Finds products whose names contain any of the given keyword(s).
+Lists products whose names contain any of the given keyword(s).

 Format: